ntsmk/msa-quote-generator/README.md

 ## Why I Built This

-In my MSP work, I noticed that coworkers were manually calculating quotes using Excel based on asset counts provided by customers.
+In my MSP work, I noticed that coworkers were manually calculating quotes based on asset counts provided by customers.
-While Excel works, it’s not efficient and doesn’t offer a good UI/UX experience.
+It’s not efficient and doesn’t offer a good UI/UX experience.

 I wanted a simple, user-friendly tool that:
 - Calculates pricing instantly